-What they don’t realize yet is that no matter what you do in life, the tasks you undertake can be greatly enhanced by reading up on the subject.
-Even most sports have game plans, and hand work – whether weaving on a loom or assembling an engine – has manuals that can help you understand how to do it.
+What a child doesn’t realize, yet, is that no matter what you do in life, the tasks you undertake can be greatly enhanced by reading up on the subject.
+Even most sports have game plans, and handwork – whether weaving on a loom or assembling an engine – has manuals that can help you understand how to do it.

 Take a minute to think about everything you have read today.
 Was it a memo from the boss?
 A new recipe you have been wanting to try?
 A teaching plan?
 Were you transported to another world through a great mystery?
 Or was it just a post on Facebook?

-I don’t know the statistics, but I am willing to guess that every person is faced with no less than 100 words per day that they have read and comprehended.
+It is estimated that the average person reads approximately 1,000 words per day.
 Now think about those whose eyes only see a bunch of squiggly lines, and no discernable words, directions or instructions.
 Can you feel their frustration?

 It’s Past Time

 Isn’t it time we shared this knowledge and experience with others?
 Take the time today to read a book to a child.
-Sit down with your young child and read his assigned books with him.
-Make it fun by acting out some of the parts, and getting them on the bandwagon to act out others.
+Sit down with your young child and read his homework assignments with him.
+Make it fun by acting out some of the parts and getting them on the bandwagon to act out others.
 Ask them about what they have just read.
 Read a passage of something interesting to your spouse.

 Visit the nursing homes and volunteer to read to the elderly.
 Offer to be part of a summer reading program at your local library.
 Or go one better.
 Jump in with both feet and learn how to teach others how to read.
 It may not be much, but through concerted efforts, maybe we can lower those poverty numbers by a percent or two.